burhop/prime/README.md

 While C++ is efficient, Python is more fun for trying out clever ideas.
 Some next "fun" steps are:

  1. Python code to read the output files.
+THere is a rough version of this now.
- 2. Python image creation based off prime numbers 3.)
+ 2. Python image creation based off prime numbers.
+See below for an example of an [Ulam Spirmal](https://en.wikipedia.org/wiki/Ulam_spiral)
+ 3.)
 Maybe a "primes as a service" implementation :-)

 **Motivation:**